 Last Seen: Spring 2025.

-Take a dip just steps from your seafood lunch, sip on a caipirão (Portugal’s herbal answer to a mojito), or watch fishermen’s boats bob in the harbor while enjoying grilled octopus or prawns that taste like summer in every bite.
+Take a dip just steps from your seafood lunch, sip a caipirão (Portugal’s herbal version of a mojito), or watch fishermen’s boats bob in the harbor while enjoying grilled octopus or prawns that taste like summer in every bite.
+Don’t miss high-end canned sardines—they’re shockingly good—or indulge in rich codfish stew paired with a crisp glass of vinho verde and an ocean breeze.

 At night, the town buzzes.
 People fill the plazas, pubs come alive, and spots like Solo Club keep the party going late.
 For dramatic Atlantic vibes, head to the cliffs at Boca do Inferno, or escape the crowds with a boho drink at Palaphita Cascais.
+For a splashier dinner, book a seaside table at Maré by José Avillez, where the ocean practically joins you at the table.

 Cascais may start as a quick Lisbon day trip—but you’ll wish you’d booked a few extra days.